Jobs, Internships, and Volunteer Opportunities

 Position Type: Internship (volunteer)

 Position Description: Peninsula Humane Society & SPCA (PHS/SPCA) is now accepting applications for our Wildlife Rehabilitation Internship program.
-The internship position is located our Wildlife Care Center in Saratoga.
+The internship position is located at the Wildlife Care Center in Saratoga.
 Internships are unpaid volunteer positions open to high school graduates that are 18 or over.

 This is a unique and rewarding opportunity as a volunteer Wildlife Rehabilitation Intern to learn the care and feeding of wildlife and basic husbandry skills.
 In addition to hands on experience, interns will receive bi-weekly educational topics for review in discussion groups.
 All interns must be available for Friday Discussion Groups.
 A final exit examination is required upon completion of the program.